We’re human. And humans often struggle when implementing change, being creatures of habit and all.

 A lot of people struggle with drinking enough.
 When you drink more, you need to go to the toilet more often – which a lot of people experience as a burden.
 Believe me, the extra toilet visits are well worth it in the long run!

 Also, remember to drink more during training; you’ll lose fluids from sweat and temperature regulation.
-Your thirst signals can be misleading at times, so if remembering to drink is a struggle, simply keep a water bottle nearby!

 How do you know you drink enough?
 Check out the color of your urine, it should be light, light yellow.
 If it’s not, you need to drink more!